post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 Reusing ephemeral keys links key material across connections that should remain separate.
 This, combined with key reuse, may let an attacker recover a shared secret from another connection.
 It also poses privacy risks, enabling passive observers to correlate connections.
-Therefore, the client and server must not reuse the ECDH portion of the key share across different connections.
-The client must not reuse the MLKEM portion of the key share.
+Therefore, the client and server MUST NOT reuse the ECDH portion of the key share across different connections.
+The client MUST NOT reuse the MLKEM portion of the key share.
 We note that FIPS-203 conformant implementation of MLKEM doesn't allow key reuse on the server side.

 # IANA Considerations